How eBay reduces fraud and risk with a global payment partner

 In October 2019, Visa started applying new thresholds to its Visa Fraud Monitoring Program (VFMP) and Visa Dispute Monitoring Program (VDMP, formerly known as the Visa Chargeback Monitoring Program).
 Visa’s goal is to improve the efficiency of these programs to reduce fraud and disputes while protecting the integrity of the Visa payment system.
-The new thresholds, effective globally, are as follows:
+The new thresholds, effective globally, are as follow:

 Please keep in mind that in order to be identified in the VFMP and/or the VDMP, both the fraud dollar/dispute count and rate thresholds need to be met.

 Mastercard’s new global program is called the Excessive Fraud Merchant (EFM) Compliance Program.
 Starting in October 2019, merchants processing Mastercard are now subject to the EFM program.
 In order for a company to be flagged in the program, all of the following thresholds will have to be met:

 For example, a company will be identified in the EFM program for the month of October if:

-Mastercard will start assessing fines globally for merchants identified in this program starting in March 2020.
+Mastercard will start assessing fines globally for merchants identified in their fraud and/or chargeback program starting in March 2020.

-With this new Excessive Fraud Merchant Compliance Program, Mastercard is encouraging merchants to adopt best practices towards fraud mitigation, such as implementation of proactive authentication solutions like 3DS or fraud detection tools such as Adyen’s RevenueProtect.
+With both their new Excessive Fraud Merchant Compliance Program and the changes to their Excessive Chargeback Merchant program, Mastercard is encouraging merchants to adopt best practices towards fraud mitigation, such as implementation of proactive authentication solutions like 3DS or fraud detection tools such as Adyen’s RevenueProtect.
+Merchants should also adopt best practices for avoiding chargebacks such as having a clear merchant descriptor, issuing proactive refunds, and having a streamlined support team to help address customer concerns.

 By submitting this form, you acknowledge that you have reviewed the terms of our Privacy Statement and consent to the use of data in accordance therewith.